-2021 losses
+2022 losses

-The syndicate has material exposure to Hurricane Ida.
-The current ultimate estimated losses for Hurricane Ida are gross and net \$39.2m.
+The syndicate has material exposure to Hurricane Ian.
+The current ultimate estimated losses for Hurricane Ian are gross and net \$48.5m.
 This loss is protected by both surplus reinsurance and excess of loss covers.

-Hurricane Ida remains covered within the excess of loss programme which offers some protection for deterioration to the net ultimate loss.
 The uncertainty around its ultimate outcome is increased, but is not increased beyond the normal range of uncertainty for insurance reserves at this stage of development.